OpenIsraeliSupermarkets/israeli-supermarket-scarpers/README.md

 highly appreciated and useful to the project.
 There are tasks for contributors of all experience levels.

-To get started with developing mypy, see [CONTRIBUTING.md](CONTRIBUTING.md).

-If you need help getting started, don't hesitate to ask contact me.
+If you need help getting started, don't hesitate to contact me.

 Development status